No products in the cart.

 Aquatic Mammals “Goes Green”Green”

-As of 2010, thethe journaljournal will make further changes toward this goal:
+As of 2010, thethe journaljournal made further changes toward this goal:

 Real-Time, Online Journal —Once an article has been peer-reviewed and accepted for publication, it will be immediately formatted by our copy edit team (Larimer and Sullivan).
 After review of the galley proofs by the editors and authors, a final PDF of the article will be made available to the authors for distribution.
 No more waiting for months for an accepted article to be available for distribution!!!
 Articles will have a volume number, an issue number, a DOI number, and page numbers, so they will be immediately citable.
 As soon as an entire issue is available, all articles will be placed online directly on the Aquatic Mammals website and ProQuest.